Sweep (horse)

 Sweep (foaled 1907 in Kentucky) was an American Thoroughbred racehorse.

 Background

 Sweep was bred by James R. Keene.
 He was sired by Kentucky Derby winner Ben Brush out of the Domino mare Pink Domino. he was trained by James Rowe.

 Sweep was a Champion two-year-old with a long stride.
 He placed second in the Hopeful Stakes and the Saratoga Special Stakes before he won the Futurity Stakes by over half a dozen lengths under a tight hold.

+Career

 Racing at three, with jockey James Butwell aboard, Sweep won the 1910 Belmont Stakes in a time of 2:22 when the race was contested at 1 3/8 miles.
 He was the favorite at 1 to 10 odds and won by six lengths over the only other starter, Duke of Ormonde.
 It was one of only five times in the history of the stakes race that just two horses have been entered.